crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 Ethical hackers use the same tools as malicious hackers but with the strategic end of buttressing a computer system's security.
 While ethical hackers aim principally to achieve risk mitigation, the various other hacker groups hold other priorities for their hacking activities.

+Professional ethical hackers operate under strict ethical guidelines to ensure their actions remain legal, responsible, and beneficial to cybersecurity.

 This analysis frames an understanding of professional ethical hackers as white hat hackers who abide by well established and widely accepted industry and government standards, guidelines, and licensing and accreditation requirements regarding what constitutes professional practice.

 First, this analysis differentiates white hat hackers from grey hat hackers, black hat hackers, and hacktivists on the basis of **legal practice**. =Ethical hackers are white hat hackers